-Aug.
-2014—Whether waiting in a frantic emergency room after an accident, or at a routine medical check-up, patients everywhere look for relief, understanding and timely assistance from their doctors.
+December 2016—Whether waiting in a frantic emergency room after an accident, or at a routine medical check-up, patients everywhere look for relief, understanding and timely assistance from their doctors.
 Serbia is no different.
-However, its health care system suffers from underfunding, poor management and a high public perception of corruption.
+However, Serbia’s health care system suffers from underfunding, poor management, and a high public perception of corruption.

 Despite the views on corruption, one thing seems clear—when a loved one’s health is at stake, most people will do whatever it takes, even if a few lines are blurred in the process.
 Patients and family members may offer bribes for preferential treatment, or vice versa—doctors and medical staff may solicit bribes to schedule specific exams or surgeries.

-SoM’s SMS service for reporting corruption in the health care sector, supported by the Ministry of Health and the United Nations Development Program, received as many as 1,000 reports in the past year that resulted in 15 filed criminal charges.
+SoM also manages an SMS service supported by the Ministry of Health and the United Nations Development Program for reporting corruption in the health care sector.
+To date, the service has received 1,000 reports that have resulted in 15 filed criminal charges.

-With support from USAID’s Judicial Reform and Government Accountability project, SoM expanded its efforts and launched the Zero Tolerance for Corruption project in August 2013 in five medical institutions in Sremska Kamenica, Vršac, Kraljevo, Zemun and Vrnjačka Banja.
-Innovative anti-corruption workshops accredited by the Continuous Medical Education program of the Health Council of Serbia educated 452 doctors from the participating hospitals as well as would-be trainers between December 2013 and March 2014.
+In August 2013, with USAID financial and technical support, SoM launched the Zero Tolerance for Corruption Project, which works in five medical institutions in Sremska Kamenica, Vršac, Kraljevo, Zemun and Vrnjačka Banja.
+Under the project, anti-corruption workshops accredited by the Continuous Medical Education program of the Health Council of Serbia educated 452 doctors from the participating hospitals.
+To ensure continuation of the workshops, which focused on personal integrity and work ethics rather than law and punishment, future trainers received instruction between December 2013 and March 2014.

 “As many doctors and health care institutions as possible should be involved in this.
-A rare chance to hear the details about this very important topic,” said a medical doctor working in the General Hospital in Vrsac after attending one of the workshops.
+A rare chance to hear the details about this very important topic,” said a doctor working in the Vršac General Hospital after attending one of the workshops.